 At The Hythe Primary School, the Pupil Premium funding is carefully targeted to create and enhance teaching and learning opportunities for all children.
 Activities are based on a thorough evaluation of what 'next steps' must be taken to increase opportunity and maximise experiences for the children.
 Where appropriate, activities are linked to current school development priorities.

-If your child does not have Free School Meals, but may be eligible because of your family's income level, please contact the office (in confidence) to register them.
-Even if you do not wish for your child to have the meals, applying for this would mean the school could still claim Pupil Premium funding that may be used to help your child.
+If your child does not receive Free School Meals, but may be eligible because of your family's income levels, please contact the school office (in confidence) to register them.
+Even if you do not wish to take up the offer of the free meal provision, the school can still claim Pupil Premium funding that could then be used to support your child.

 For more information on the Pupil Premium, please visit: https://www.gov.uk/pupil-premium-information-for-schools-and-alternative-provision-settings

 Following guidance published by the government, we have developed a multi year Pupil Premium Strategy 2018-2021

 In the year 2020-2021 all schools have received additional Catch Up funding at a rate of £80 per pupil.

 The government announced £1 billion of funding to support children and young people to catch up lost time after school closure.
 This is especially important for the most vulnerable and disadvantaged backgrounds.
 This funding includes:

 - a one-off universal £650 million catch up premium for the 2020 to 2021 academic year to ensure that schools have the support they need to help all pupils make up for lost teaching time